Anjali-kumari-0/cyber-Security/README.md

 # Major Project

 • Project Name:
-Cyber Security September Major Project
+**Cyber Security September Major Project

-• Project Description:
+*Project Description:

 1. Perform Scanning Module by using Nmap tool (Download from Internet) and scan kalilinux and Windows 7 machine and find the open/closed ports and services running on machine Hacker Machine : Windows 10
 Victim machine : Kali Linux and Windows 7